 This blog outlines a proven approach that increases net profits while substantially reducing footprints and generating compelling stories to engage stakeholders in the journey.

 Let’s define some terms: Carbon neutral vs carbon zero vs carbon negative vs carbon positive

 There are an increasing number of terms that people and businesses are using when talking about carbon.
 Let’s just take a few moments to define these various terms so that we start with a common understanding of what they mean.

 Carbon neutral and carbon zero are often used interchangeably and refer to achieving zero net carbon output to the environment.
 In the strictest sense, carbon zero is be achieved by eliminating CO2 output; for example, switching from a fossil-fuel based energy source to wind power.
 However, both carbon neutral and carbon zero can be achieved by reducing carbon output, as previously described, as well as by offsetting CO2 output.
 Offsetting means purchasing carbon credits to equal the quantity of CO2 you’re emitting.
 Hence, through a combination of these methods your net carbon output can become neutral or zero.

-A recent example of a large company that has become carbon neutral is Maple Leaf Foods, which is the first major company in the world to do so.
+A recent example of a large company that has become carbon neutral is Maple Leaf Foods, which is the first major company in the world to do so (and won a national award for this achievement).
 Maple Leaf Foods have offset their carbon by investing in a variety of offset methods, such as: